juanfrilla/awswaf_ast/README.md

 ## ⚠️ Disclaimer

 This tool is intended for educational purposes and proactive security research only.
-Always ensure compliance with the Terms of Service of the platforms you are analyzing.
+Always ensure compliance with the Terms of Service of the platforms you are analyzing, respect robots.txt, don't saturate the target with unnecessary requests and act ethically.